craftcms/docs/docs/commerce/3.x/adding-to-and-updating-the-cart.md

 ## Update cart success notice

-Since the `commerce/cart/update-cart` controller action can do so much, its success flash notice is a generic-sounding “Cart Updated”.
+Since the `commerce/cart/update-cart` form action can do so much, its success flash notice is a generic-sounding “Cart Updated”.

-If you want to customize the success message, submit a `cartUpdatedNotice` param to the `commerce/cart/update-cart` controller action.
+If you want to customize the success message, submit a `cartUpdatedNotice` param to the `commerce/cart/update-cart` form action.

 Example custom message: